 The Swammerdam prize is one of the most prestigious awards for medical scientists or doctors in the Netherlands. the award is named after the 17th century Dutch scientist Jan Swammerdam.
 He was the first to describe the erythrocyte under the microscope.

 Click here for more information.

 7th Nursing Symposium to the top

 The 7th Nursing Symposium will be on Wednesday 24 January 2018.
-The Nursing Symposium is part of 12DHC and specifically designed for nurses and clinical nurse specialist.
-The program contains an interesting keynote lecture and multiple sessions with lectures from guest speakers and abstract presentations.
+The Nursing Symposium part of 12DHC and specifically designed for nurses and clinical nurse specialist.
+The program is completely Dutch spoken and contains an interesting keynote lecture and multiple sessions with lectures from guest speakers and abstract presentations.
 The topics of these sessions will be announced soon, but we can guarantee a varied program: from different types of therapy, to quality of care and aspects that influence the quality of life of patients.
 The poken language is Dutch.

 We would like to invite you to submit and abstract for an oral presentation.
 The submitted abstracts will be reviewed by the program committee, after which a selection is made of abstracts that are approved for either an oral presentation.
 You are allowed to submit more than one abstract.

 Abstracts do not necessarily need to be of a scientific nature; a variety of topics is accepted.
 For examples: recent events that influenced the hematological care in your hospital or developements within your department that could be of interest for colleagues in other hospitals.

 Submit your abstract via the website.
 Deadline is December, 1 2017.